Analyzing Romeo Power (RMO) & Its Rivals

 |2.41

-18.8% of Romeo Power shares are owned by institutional investors.
-Comparatively, 60.7% of shares of all “Motor vehicle parts & accessories” companies are owned by institutional investors.
-13.1% of shares of all “Motor vehicle parts & accessories” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+18.8% of Romeo Power shares are held by institutional investors.
+Comparatively, 59.6% of shares of all “Motor vehicle parts & accessories” companies are held by institutional investors.
+18.6% of Romeo Power shares are held by insiders.
+Comparatively, 13.2% of shares of all “Motor vehicle parts & accessories” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Volatility & Risk

-Romeo Power has a beta of 0.96, meaning that its stock price is 4% less volatile than the S&P 500.
-Comparatively, Romeo Power’s peers have a beta of 1.89, meaning that their average stock price is 89% more volatile than the S&P 500.
+Romeo Power has a beta of 0.97, meaning that its stock price is 3% less volatile than the S&P 500.
+Comparatively, Romeo Power’s competitors have a beta of 1.89, meaning that their average stock price is 89% more volatile than the S&P 500.

 Profitability

-This table compares Romeo Power and its peers’ net margins, return on equity and return on assets.
+This table compares Romeo Power and its competitors’ net margins, return on equity and return on assets.

 |Net Margins